tutorial

 b'\n\x06Hello!\x10*'

-Since Foxglove is available as a pre-built web app and desktop app, it doesn't have any inherent knowledge of your custom schemas — so in order to decode the Protobuf data, Studio needs some information about the original .proto files.
+Since Foxglove is available as a pre-built web app and desktop app, it doesn't have any inherent knowledge of your custom schemas — so in order to decode the Protobuf data, Foxglove needs some information about the original .proto files.
 Luckily, Protobuf is distributed with a self-describing descriptor.proto which defines FileDescriptorSet, a Protobuf message type that can represent parsed .proto files.

 Run the following command to compile ExampleMsg.proto into a binary FileDescriptorSet.
 This will produce a file called ExampleMsg.bin.